Sharp drops and spikes in glucose are often a point of interest for many people exploring their metabolic health.

 The Impact of REM Sleep on Glucose Levels

 Research also shows that glucose levels decrease by an average of 5% during REM sleep, as compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
 In fact, healthy people who have glucose dips below 70 mg/dl have twice as many dips as night as compared to during the day.

 Meal and Alcohol Timing and Glucose Levels

 When you wake up after a long night’s sleep, your body has been in a fasting state for quite a few hours.
 During this fasting period, your body expends circulating and stored glucose to perform all the usual physiologic processes.
-If you tend to stop eating earlier in the evening, and not snack at night, this fasting window will be greater and it may lead to lower glucose levels during that night.
+If you tend to stop eating earlier in the evening, and do not snack at night, this fasting window will be greater and it may lead to lower glucose levels during that night.

 Additionally, drinking alcohol in the evening could lead to low glucose values overnight.
 It’s thought that drinking alcohol decreases the ability of the liver to make new glucose via gluconeogenesis, which can lead to lower circulating glucose levels.
 To counter this decrease, alcohol stimulates the breakdown and release of stored glucose (glycogen).
 This balance between impaired gluconeogenesis (new glucose product) and increased glycogenolysis (stored glucose release) means that alcohol shouldn’t significantly affect glucose levels for normal, healthy individuals eating a standard diet.

 The situation is different though for those who’ve been fasting or are in a ketogenic state, because these individuals already have much less glucose stored as glycogen in the liver and muscles.
 Normally this state prompts the liver to produce new glucose via gluconeogenesis, but, as noted above, alcohol inhibits this process.
 The result is that glucose levels can fall to dangerously low levels and in extreme cases, this hypoglycemic state can lead to seizures, coma, or death.

 Pressure-Induced Sensor Error